Advocates: Workplace exploitation is a national concern

 The employees came to the U.S. as undocumented immigrants from Latin America — five from El Salvador, two from Honduras and one from Mexico — to earn enough money to free their families from the endemic poverty that they endured back home, according to three of the workers.
 Seven had settled in Hempstead and one in Queens.

-The order to comply required Angelis and Nick’s Pizza (registered officially with the state as Sunrise Pizza Inc.) to pay each of the eight workers back wages ranging from roughly $4,500 to nearly $51,200, depending on length of service, for work between 2003 and 2009.
+The order to comply required Angelis and Nick’s Pizza, at 272 Sunrise Highway, to pay each of the eight workers back wages ranging from roughly $4,500 to nearly $51,200, depending on length of service, for work between 2003 and 2009.
 Among the workers were a cook, a pizza maker, a food preparer, a kitchen helper, two salad makers and two dishwashers.

 A little more than three and a half years later, in April 2015, Angelis was ordered to pay over $73,000 in back wages, liquidated damages and penalties, with $25,590 of that sum owed to one of the dishwashers in wages for work between December 2010 and July 2011.